 Metal: High Heat, Good Results

 Metal bakeware is the ultimate heat conductor; metal baking pans heat up and cool down quickly, which makes them ideal for baking cookies and cakes.
 Metal pans come in various types, each of which can have a different effect on the outcome of your baked goods.
+The following are the most common types of metal bakeware used in today’s commercial baking industry.

 There are two types of anodized bakeware: silver anodized and hard anodized.

 Silver anodized bakeware is made of aluminum that has gone through a process that hardens its outer layer.
 This process gives the aluminum a scratch-resistant, non-stick surface that will not rust, peel or blister.
-The aluminum maintains its ability to conduct heat quickly and evenly; in fact, cooking times may need to be reduced when using anodized bakeware.
+The aluminum maintains its ability to conduct heat quickly and evenly; in fact, cooking times may need to be reduced when using this bakeware.
 It is recommended to check for doneness about two-thirds through the suggested baking time.
-Although anodized aluminum is scratch resistant, do not use sharp knives to cut food that is baked in these pans to prevent damage to the surface.
+Although anodized aluminum is scratch resistant, do not use sharp knives to cut food that is baked in these pans, to prevent damage to the surface.

 Hard anodized bakeware is similar to silver anodized, except that the aluminum is processed for a longer time, which produces a hard finish that is about 10 times thicker than that of silver anodized bakeware.
 Metal utensils, other than the sharpest knives, can be used on hard anodized bakeware without causing any damage to the surface.
 Hard anodized bakeware has a dark surface, which can also affect the baking time required when using this type of bakeware.